 We may as well move forward and crucify our flesh, because if we don't, worse things are in store.
 Suffering can come to anyone, whether they are Christians or not.
 If one suffers outside of Christ, then they suffer pointlessly and go to Hell where they suffer forever.
 If we suffer for Christ and remain in Him, we suffer with purpose, die victoriously, and go to Heaven where we will never suffer again.

 Let's get ourselves ready to suffer victoriously, just in case.
 We can read books written by Christians who survived extreme persecution and learn from them how they did it.
 We can read stories about martyrs and how they were faithful unto death.
-We can make a deep study of what Yehoshua suffered for us, so that we never get the idea that we have suffered more than Him.
+We can make a deep study of what Yeshua suffered for us, so that we never get the idea that we have suffered more than Him.

 I read of a archbishop who was sent to prison in an Iron Curtain country.
 After being horribly tortured, he consented to serving feces and urine as sacraments to the Christians in the prison.
 He performed the whole ceremony, as if it was bread and wine that he was serving.
-When a Christian asked him in shock how he could possibly do such a thing after what Yehoshua had suffered for him, the archbishop replied, "I have suffered more than Jesus."
+When a Christian asked him in shock how he could possibly do such a thing after what Yeshua had suffered for him, the archbishop replied, "I have suffered more than Jesus."

-The man did not fully understand what Yehoshua had suffered.
+The man did not fully understand what Yeshua had suffered.
 He did not look past the physical suffering of being beaten, whipped, and nailed to a cross.
 His understanding of the crucifixion was strictly traditional and did not rise any higher than a child's.

 It was unutterably abhorrent to the sinless Lamb of God to have even the tiniest sin placed upon His soul.
 Imagine being totally immersed in a cesspool.
 It was worse than that for Him to have the tiniest sin come in contact with His soul.
 Now consider how He had ALL the sins of the whole world laid upon His soul.

-Also, to one who had always been totally connected to the Father, it was torment beyond belief for Yehoshua to lose His sense of the Father's presence.
+Also, to one who had always been totally connected to the Father, it was torment beyond belief for Yeshua to lose His sense of the Father's presence.
 We could try to look into that forever, but never understand how awful it was for Him.
 Only God Himself could have borne such pain.
-Entering frequently into God's presence, experiencing the exquisiteness of it over and over, will help give us a better idea of how terrible it must have felt for Yehoshua to be exiled from it for even a moment.
+Entering frequently into God's presence, experiencing the exquisiteness of it over and over, will help give us a better idea of how terrible it must have felt for Yeshua to be exiled from it for even a moment.

 One time God gave me a dream where I was trapped in a brothel.
 People were doing filthy things in there and I frantically ran through the rooms, trying to find a way out.
 I'd open doors and they only led into other rooms where foggy–brained women wearing garish make–up mindlessly engaged in perverse sexual acts without the faintest notion that what they were doing was wrong.
 It was just all part of survival to them.
 Sometimes it was a matter of seeking escape from squalor or monotony through sensual pleasure.
 I tried to get out of windows, but they just opened onto brick walls.
 It seemed like there was no way out.